joannakl/core109_f19/syllabus.markdown

 Your grade will be based on:

 * exams (75%): two mid-semester exams (20% each) and the final exam (35%),
-* quizzes (5%): online quizzes based on the assigned readings and tutorials
+* weekly labs (20%): assignments given during the recitations that you will need to finish at home,
-* weekly labs (20%): assignments given during the recitations that you will need to finish at home.
+* participation (5%): class attendance, participation in class discussions, participation in group activities

 Grades will be determined using the following scale: